 Crystal meth is a form of the drug methamphetamine.
-Methamphetamine is a white, odorless, bitter-tasting crystalline substance that creates a false sense of well-being and happiness.
+Methamphetamine is a white, odorless, bitter-tasting crystalline substance that creates a false sense of well-being.
 It gives the user a strong feeling of confidence, energy, and even hyper activeness.
 Users may also experience a loss of appetite.
 On the other hand, it is also very addictive.
 What are the Crystal Meth addiction signs and symptoms to look out for?
 Let’s find out.

-How Does Crystal Meth Work?
+Crystal Meth Effects

 By using crystal meth, ice, chalk, or crystal, the user makes changes to his central nervous system.
 The stimulant’s effects usually last between six and eight hours, but in some cases, it can affect the user for up to 24 hours.